Charles Waterstreet: Arts career

 He is also a regular columnist for The Sun-Herald where he has a weekly feature article in the "Extra" section named "Waterstreetlife".
 On 12 May 2013 he published an article in the Sydney Morning Herald titled "A Mother's Tale of Heartache", in which he argued that a man convicted of being a ringleader in the gang rapes of seven under-age girls and women in Sydney in 2000 should be released early because of his ethnic background.
 He was widely condemned for this.

-Newcastle artist Nigel Milsom won his first Archibald Prize in 2015 for his portrait of Charles Waterstreet, the artist's former defence lawyer.
+Newcastle artist Nigel Milsom won his first Archibald Prize in 2015 for his portrait of Waterstreet, the artist's former defence lawyer.

-Personal life
+Personal life and harassment allegations

 Waterstreet was married to a woman called Fiona and they had a son, Harry.
 Both now live in the US and Waterstreet maintains contact with them.
 Waterstreet had been romantically linked to actress Kate Fitzpatrick.
 He also dated journalist Gretel Killeen for a short time, and the two remain close friends.

 In October 2017, Waterstreet was accused of sexually harassing law student Tina Ni Huang during a job interview in August 2017.
-He has since denied these accusations.
+The story was broken by New Matilda editor Chris Graham and Nina Funnell, a freelance journalist and activist against rape and sexual assault.
+Waterstreet denied the accusations.

+Fresh claims were made by two women at the end of October 2017: Genevieve Wilks, who worked for Waterstreet as paralegal, and an anonymous law student, referred to as "Anita", who had been interviewed by Waterstreet for a position at his firm.

+In 2018, University of Sydney law student Sarah Knight disclosed that she was the pseudonymous "Anita" and joined a complaint taken to the NSW Bar Association by End Rape on Campus Australia, on behalf of Huang, Wilks, and an unnamed third party.

+Allegations

+Tina Huang

+In October 2017, Tina Ni Huang provided a sworn statement to New Matilda.
+An article about her allegations and an article she had written were both published on New Matilda website on 24 October 2017.

+Huang was interviewed by Waterstreet for a paralegal position.
+She claimed in the article she wrote for New Matilda that Waterstreet told her during the interview that he only hired women under 25, and referred to those women as "pretty young things".
+She also claims that he referred to her (an Asian woman) as a "boat person".
+Huang's most serious allegation was that during the interview, Waterstreet discussed his sex life in detail and showed her a video of himself engaging in a sex act with two women.
+A copy of the video was leaked to New Matilda in November 2017.

+Huang was hired.
+Despite reservations, she agreed to take the position.
+She quit during her first day after being asked to organise dates for Waterstreet and answer e-mails about Waterstreet's personal sex toy purchases.